American Bass Anglers

 (e) Any different or additional penalties determined by the Tournament Director including but not limited to monetary fines, probation and/or loss of Angler of the Year points.

-Participation and Eligibility: (updated 3/17) Participation is open to current American Bass Anglers members who are age 12 years and older.
-Any person entering an ABA Team Trail event under the age of 18 years must be paired with a partner 18 years of age or older and have the signature of his or her parent or legal guardian in the provided space on the official entry form.
-Anglers between the ages of 12 and 14 may participate if they are paired with a parent or legal guardian only, all liability release forms must be completed at time of registration.
+Participation and Eligibility: Participation is open to current members of American Bass Anglers.
+Any minor entering an ABA Team Trail event under the age of 18 years must be paired with a parent or legal guardian and have the signature of his or her parent or legal guardian in the provided space on the official entry form.
 American Bass Anglers reserves the right to refuse membership and participation in any and all events to any individual or team at the discretion of the Tournament Director.

-Excluded Participation: Anglers that have competed as a boater/pro in the FLW Tour or the BASS Elite Series event within the past 12 months are not eligible to compete.
+Excluded Participation: Anglers that have competed as a boater/pro in an FLW Tour Event or BASS Elite Series event within the previous twelve months are not eligible to compete.

 Teams: All ABA 100% Plus Team Trail tournaments are team events, with all points/awards going to the team.
 A team consists of two (2) anglers, one of which must be designated as the “Captain.”
 A team may substitute one alternate partner during the year for one event and retain all points earned.
 A Team must fill out and sign a form prior to fishing the first event declaring Captain and Partner for the 2017 season.
 Should a break up of a team occur, all points earned will stay with the designated Captain, no exceptions.